You know the deal.

 How To Deal With Pressure To Induce Labor

 You’ve heard about inductions and you’re not keen on having one – unless it is absolutely necessary.

 You and your baby are perfectly healthy and happy.

 Yet everyone seems to think your baby isn’t going to come out without an induction.

-So how do you deal with the pressure to be induced?
+How do you deal with the pressure to induce labor?
 Here are 6 things to consider:

 #1: Why Induce?

 This is the first and most important question to ask.
 If your care provider suggests induction will be necessary at a certain gestation, ask why?